 Freezing is not ideal, because the dairy will inevitably curdle.

-You may use either here, though of course fresh tastes better.
+You may use either here, though of course fresh corn tastes better.
 I usually use frozen corn because it’s more convenient.

 What are some top herb substitutions for creamed corn?